2021 Brazilian protests: 7 September: preparations

-September 7: protests
+7 September: protests

 The protests took place throughout the national territory from 6–8 September, before, during and after the country's independence day holiday.
 Demonstrations were marked by the government side and by the opposition to the Jair Bolsonaro Government.

-September 7, 2021 is the 199th anniversary of the Brazilian Independence.
+7 September 2021, is the 199th anniversary of the Brazilian Independence.
 Due to the COVID-19 pandemic, the Ministry of Defense suspended the classic civil-military parade of Independence Day for the second consecutive year, However, nationwide protests occurred this day.

-On the night of September 6, a small group of pro-Bolsonaro protestors breached the blockade of the Federal District Military Police (Polícia Militar do Distrito Federal, PMDF), and walked into the Ministries Esplanade, in Brasília, many say that it was an attempt to recreate the 2021 United States Capitol attack in Brazil by invading the STF, A second barricade was formed, near the Metropolitan Cathedral, but it would be breached around 9 p.m.
+On the night of 6 September, a small group of pro-Bolsonaro protesters breached the blockade of the Federal District Military Police (Polícia Militar do Distrito Federal, PMDF), and walked into the Ministries Esplanade, in Brasília, many say that it was an attempt to recreate the 2021 United States Capitol attack in Brazil by invading the STF, A second barricade was formed, near the Metropolitan Cathedral, but it would be breached around 9 p.m.
 The breach reportedly happened with support from the PMDF policemen in place, The security forces reacted and dispersed them with tear gas and pepper spray, The federal deputy Eduardo Bolsonaro was caught that day along with the attempted invasion.

 According to the Brazilian Association of Hotels Industry of the Federal District (Abih-DF), on 6 and 7 September, hotels in Brasília were operating in almost maximum capacity, with the only available rooms being superior category ones, such as presidential suites.
 Abih-DF's president, Henrique Severein, affirmed that such a movement was never seen.

 In Salvador, a walk went from Farol da Barra do Morro de Cristo.
 The act started at 9 a.m. and finished at 1:30 p.m.
 In Fortaleza, a motorcade went from the Castelão Arena to the Portugal Plaza, gathering "thousands".
-The protestors sung the National Anthem and held support banners for the Federal Executive.
+The protesters sung the National Anthem and held support banners for the Federal Executive.
 Federal Deputies Dr. Jaziel, Capitão Wagner and State Deputies Delegado Cavalcante, Soldado Noélio and Dra.
 Silvana were present.
 The act was peaceful.
 There were also protests in Ceará's inner cities of Juazeiro do Norte, Sobral and Ipu.

-Pro-government protestors from many country areas gathered in the Ministries Esplanade, in Brasília, on September 7, supporting ballot voting and the destitution of Supreme Court ministers.
+Pro-government protesters from many country areas gathered in the Ministries Esplanade, in Brasília, on September 7, supporting ballot voting and the destitution of Supreme Court ministers.
 The protests happened during the morning.